Late summer through Eastern Europe

 Last summer, our plan to travel south failed when temperatures reached 40C.
 We just can't sleep in that kind of temperature?
 With a car from 2001, there's no such thing as Air Conditioning even in the car itself.
 To solve this, we moved our summer holidays to September this year for a two week long trip of Eastern Europe.

 The trip actually started by flying to Dusseldorf since I had parked the car there already.
-I went down to celebrate an old friend and to visit the Speyer Technikmuseeum.
+I went down three weeks earlier to celebrate an old friend and to visit the Speyer Technikmuseeum.
 They have some really rare space objects on display, including a complete Buran Space Shuttle!

 After spending a day there, I went to party with Marc and his friends and then I went home by plane.
 We then came back 3 weeks later and AM didn't have to do the trip through Sweden and Denmark that we've done many times by now.